Cerebrum-Homologies/Mars_Seal_Crimson/README.md

-We put a wrong name.
-This is actually for the Beginner Circle 2020 Jam.
+A Godot point and click adventure, for the Beginner Circle Jam #3, October 2020.

+Some game play description will be added soon, and a basic overview of the project.